 Will you use an online bell ringer?
 For instance, maybe they will complete one digital vocabulary activity a day.

 Will students be encouraged to read a book of their choice every day?
 If so, they’ll need to work on developing a reading habit and have a variety of engaging options for responding to their reading.
-Digital one pagers, journal responses, social media activities, literary element analysis…we can incorporate some predictability and critical thinking without being mundane.
+Digital one pagers, journal responses, social media activities, literary element analysis…we can incorporate some predictability and critical thinking while providing choice to eliminate anything mundane.

 Providing Video Lessons